 The U.S. Bank Cash+™ Visa Signature® Card comes with a zero percent interest offer on balance transfers that can be helpful for people currently struggling to pay down their debt.
-You get 0% introductory APR for the first 12 billing cycles for balances transferred within 60 days of account opening.
-While the perk is nice, it's not extraordinary.
+You get N/A While the perk is nice, it's not extraordinary.
 You can get significantly better deals on balance transfers with cards that specialize in it, and even through the Chase Freedom Flex℠, which we will detail more in the next section.

 Chase Freedom Flex℠: Best for Optimizers

 The Chase Freedom Flex℠ offers you less control over where you earn 5% cash back, but makes up for that through a better initial bonus and a significantly more flexible rewards program.
-The Chase Freedom® offers $150 to those who manage to spend at least $500 within the first 3 months from account opening.
+The Chase Freedom Flex℠ offers the ability to Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
 And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
 Not only is this better than what you get through the U.S. Bank Cash+™ Visa Signature® Card, but it's one of the best sign-up bonuses on all cash back credit cards.
-For readers who are interested in optimizing for short-term rewards, the Chase Freedom® is the clear winner.
+For readers who are interested in optimizing for short-term rewards, the Chase Freedom Flex℠ is the clear winner.